FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Experiments

+The decoding strategy employed in FedGT-$\Delta$ requires selecting the optimal parameter $\Delta$, which, due to the trellis-based decoding approach, depends on the unknown crossover probability $p$.
+In our experiments, we set $p=0.05$.
+Next, we empirically demonstrate that \NAME{}-$\Delta$ is robust to a mismatch in the assumed $p$.

+In Table~\ref{tab:robustness_p}, we present the value of the objective $0.5 P_{\msMD} + 0.5 P_{\msFA}$ for different values of $p$ and $\nm$ when $\Delta$ is obtained via~\eqref{eq:delta_est} and $p=0.05$ is believed to be the true value, i.e., we assess the impact of a mismatch in $p$.
+It can be seen that the objective function is robust to a mismatch in $p$ for all $\nm\in[\nmmax]$.
+Hence, $p$ may be chosen to hedge for the anticipated noise in the testing strategy and one does not have to be concerned about the impact of a mismatch on the choice of $\Delta$.

+We observed that FedGT-$\nmest$ demonstrates an even greater robustness to a mismatch in $p$.
+However, due to space constraints, we omit a similar table for FedGT-$\nmest$.

-\subsection{Experimental results for targeted attacks}
+\subsection{Experimental Results for Targeted Attacks}

 For targeted data-poisoning, we consider label-flipping attacks.
 We refer to the attacked label as the source label and the resulting label after the flip as the target label.
 For MNIST, we consider malicious clients to flip source label $1$ into target label $7$.
 As such, the objective of the malicious clients is to cause the global model to misclassify $1$'s into $7$'s.
 Similarly, for CIFAR-10, malicious clients change source label $7$, i.e., horses, into target label $4$, i.e., deers.
 For the ISIC2019 dataset, malicious clients mislabel source label 0, i.e., melanoma, into target label 1, i.e., mole.
-Note that this attack has a huge medical impact, as the goal of the attacker is to force the model to classify cancer into non-cancer.
-As the adversary objective is not to deteriorate the global model but only to make it misinterpret the source label as the target label, we adopt the \emph{attack accuracy} as the metric of interest, defined as the fraction of source labels that are classified as the target label in the test dataset.
+Note that this attack has a significant medical impact, as the goal of the attacker is to force the model to classify cancer into non-cancer.
+Since the adversary's goal is not to deteriorate the global model but to make it misinterpret the source label as the target label, we adopt the \emph{attack accuracy} as the primary metric of interest.
+The attack accuracy is defined as the fraction of source labels classified as the target label in the test dataset.
+Moreover, since a successful defense mechanism should not compromise the overall utility of the model, we employ the accuracy on the test dataset as a secondary performance metric.

-We consider the source label recall, i.e., the fraction of source labels that are classified into the correct label, as the performance metric adopted in the testing strategy~\eqref{eq:test_others} to flag test groups containing malicious clients.
-Although we assume the server is informed of what label is under attack, we remark that it is straightforward to detect the labels under attack as the source label recall in a test group is significantly reduced in the presence of a malicious client.